 The Bad Ass Gangsta Swimming Pool Garden

-And then there is the totally bad ass gangsta swimming pool garden (bottom).
+And then there is the totally badass gangsta swimming pool garden (bottom).
 You read it right – Swimming.
 Pool.
 Garden.
 Ron’s back yard is this giant empty swimming pool which he uses as a nursery for life.
 There is no chlorinated water, but there are hundreds and hundreds of plants of every imaginable type planted around the edge and dancing in the corners and layered in the pool as if they are living in a fancy greenhouse.
-Ron’s touch can be seen on everything; there’s graffiti on the walls and composters and a potting table and riots of color and madness every where you look.
-It is garden addiction and triumph all splayed out for every visitor to see.
+Ron’s touch can be seen on everything; there’s graffiti on the walls and composters and a potting table and riots of color and madness everywhere you look.
+It is garden addiction and triumphs all splayed out for every visitor to see.
 It is Ron’s heart and soul laid bare.

 You Can Make a Difference

 So much of the time we spend life saying, “What’s in it for me?”

 Perhaps we should all be asking a larger question — “How can we make a difference for others?”

 Ron is an astounding inspiration and clearly believes that doing something wonderful for your community can change a neighborhood for the better.
 Grow where ever you can, share your knowledge about food and planting, and find a way to help others do good.
 I believe in you – Ron believes in you – make a difference!

 *Special thanks to the Visit California team that helped me with a rental car for my #takeadaynow trip so that I was able to come to meet Ron Finley and his rock star California garden. #landscaping #gardening #discoverla #visitcalifornia